mwiater/softserve/README.md

 ## 📦 softserve

+**NOTE:** Flipping this repo public as I've been using it a lot and a coworker asked me for the code. **It's still at the beginning stages**, but it's in a working state.
+Use wisely and at your own discretion!
+It's part of my current no-code instrumentation/tool kick.

-**Softserve** is a blazing-fast static file server built in Go, designed for front-end developers and full-stack prototypers.
+**Softserve** is a static file server built in Go, designed for front-end developers and full-stack prototypers.
 It includes:

 * ⚡ Static file serving with no config required
 * 🔄 Automatic browser reload via WebSockets